 “Hopefully you won’t need to.”
 Luf turned as a particularly nasty-looking rat started in his direction.
-This one was much larger than the others, with fur that was a slightly reddish tint.
+This one was much larger than the others, with fur that had a slightly reddish tint.

-Holding up his off hand, he activated his display crystal, then used his monster identification skill.
+Holding up his hand, he activated his display crystal, then used his monster identification skill.

 Monster Description: Enraged Sewer Rat